 I decided that now wasn’t the time to point out the fact that her drug test told me just how much fun she’d been having lately.

-My phone rang in my purse.
-I scooped it out and answered.
+My phone rang in my purse, and I scooped it out and answered.
+It was Jakob.

 “No, but one of the guys with me did.
 You were right.
 They’re Jokers.”

+Fuck.
 “Do you think they took Dr. Perez?”
-I asked.

 “We’ll look into it,” he said.
 “What the hell did you do to that guard?”

 “Who?
 Defenseless old me?”
-I asked, dropping a cup of honey into my voice.
+I asked, dropping an entire cup of honey into my voice.

+Ugh.
 He was right.
 I was keyed-up and taking it out on him.
-“You’re right.
+“You did.
 Sorry.
 I kicked him very hard several times and then kneed him in the face.”

 “He didn’t get a hit off first?”

-A second later, he knocked on the door.
-I glanced through the peephole just to double-check that it was him before pulling it open.
-We stood there, facing each other for an awkward minute.
+A second later, there was a knock on the door.
+I glanced through the peephole to double-check that it was Jakob before pulling it open.
+We stood there, facing each other for an awkward moment.
 I was not going to hug him.